timmorrisdev/south-coast-sup/README.md

 - [css-tricks.com](https://css-tricks.com/perfect-full-page-background-image/) article inspiration for 'min-height' solution to background image display issues on index.html.
 ### Content
 - All content written by the developer.
+- [British Canoeing](https://www.britishcanoeing.org.uk/membership) website used to research part of the routes offered in 'where to SUP'.
 ### Media
 - Main background image by [Sebastian Voortman](https://www.pexels.com/photo/man-and-woman-boat-rowing-in-sea-during-golden-hour-165505/) found on Pexels.com.
+- aboutImage1 by [Paddle North](https://unsplash.com/photos/BDK_ytyH-PA) found on unsplash.com.
+- aboutImage2 by [Paddle North](https://unsplash.com/photos/FslRftM-CtM) found on unsplash.com.